-Approximately $42,000 or more, which covers the training cost for the dog as well as the training lessons provided to the guide dog user.
+Approximately $50,000, which covers the training cost for the dog as well as the training lessons provided to the guide dog user.

 I want to apply for a guide dog.
 How much does it cost?

 Nothing.
 GDS fully sponsors the cost of training, be it Orientation and Mobility and/or the Guide Dog Programme, given that most of our clients are not gainfully employed.
 However, only competent clients – having undergone a stringent qualification process that includes assessments of suitability and O&M skills – will receive guide dogs.
 The guide dog and its handler (collectively, the guide dog team) will receive continual training and support from GDS to ensure a viable and healthy relationship.
 Learn more about our programme here

 What breeds are Guide Dogs?